isomerpages/imda-tradetrust/_solution/How It Works.md

 <p>Observe the transformation brought about by the use of TradeTrust-enabled
-solutions when dealing with transferable documents such as<strong> blank-endorsed electronic Bill of Lading</strong>(eBL), where the provenance and authenticity of the document can be easily verified by any party independently just with an internet access or through automation and endorsement of eBL digitally.</p>
+solutions when dealing with transferable documents such as<strong> blank-endorsed electronic Bill of Lading</strong>(eBL), where the provenance and authenticity of the document can be easily verified by any party independently just with an internet access or through automation, and the endorsement of eBL digitally.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/TDV1.png">